MicrosoftDocs/win32/desktop-src/SecAuthN/responsibilities-of-the-gina.md

 ---
-Description: 'Lists and explains the responsibilities of the GINA.' ms.assetid: '5cffe4a6-6475-441e-bf81-f3cbcf1fee3f'
+Description: Lists and explains the responsibilities of the GINA. ms.assetid: 5cffe4a6-6475-441e-bf81-f3cbcf1fee3f
-title: Responsibilities of the GINA
+title: Responsibilities of the GINA ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Responsibilities of the GINA